open-sauced/intro/docs/becoming-a-maintainer/your-team.md

 ### Specific Examples

-- Triage Team: Grant "Triage" permission to the triage team's primary repository.
+- **Triage Team**: Grant "Triage" permission to the triage team's primary repository.
-- Maintainer Team: Grant "Write" or "Maintain" permissions to repositories they actively contribute to.
+- **Maintainer Team**: Grant "Write" or "Maintain" permissions to repositories they actively contribute to.
-- Documentation Team: Grant "Write" permission to the documentation repository, potentially "Read" access to other relevant repositories.
+- **Documentation Team**: Grant "Write" permission to the documentation repository, potentially "Read" access to other relevant repositories.

 You can see some of the options here: